boxyhq/website/docs/jackson/saml-flow.md

 - `encodedRawMetadata`: Base64 encoding of the XML metadata your customer gets from their Identity Provider
 - `defaultRedirectUrl`: The redirect URL to use in the IdP login flow.
 Jackson will call this URL after completing an IdP login flow
-- `redirectUrl`: JSON encoded array containing a list of allowed redirect URLs.
-Jackson will disallow any redirects not on this list (or not the default URL above)
+- `redirectUrl`: Allowed redirect URL.
+Repeat this field multiple times to allow multiple redirect URLs.
+Jackson will disallow any redirects not on this list (or not the default URL above).
 - `tenant`: Jackson supports a multi-tenant architecture, this is a unique identifier you set from your side that relates back to your customer's tenant.
 This is normally an email, domain, an account id, or user-id
 - `product`: Jackson support multiple products, this is a unique identifier you set from your side that relates back to the product your customer is using
 - `name`: A friendly name to identify the SAML config